webpwnized/byepass/README.md

 **Step 2: Verify config.py is properly configured.**

-**JTR_FILE_PATH**: Install path for John the Ripper.
-This is system and situation dependent.
-On Kali Linux, the default path is "/usr/share/john".
-When john is compiled natively, the path may be "/opt/john/run/" but the user who installed JTR could put it in others directories.

-**JTR_EXECUTABLE_FILENAME**: Filename of the john executable.
-By default, this is "john" and should not need to be changed.
-On Windows it is john.exe by default.

-**JTR_POT_FILENAME**: Filename of the john.pot file.
-By default, this is "john.pot" and should not need to be changed
+**JTR_EXECUTABLE_FILE_PATH**: Filepath to the john executable.
+On Kali Linux Rolling this is "/usr/sbin/john" by default.
+If john is compiled natively, this path is usually <install directory>/john/run/john.

+**JTR_POT_FILE_PATH**: Filepath of the john.pot file.
+On Kali Linux Rolling this is "/root/.john/john.pot" by default.
+If john is compiled natively, this path is usually <install directory>/john/run/john.

-If unsure of location of John the Ripper, try
+If unsure of location of the John the Ripper executable and pot file, try

+    which john
-    locate john
+    locate john.pot

 **Example:**

-if locate finds john installed in /opt/john/run/
+if locate finds john installed in the following

+    which john
+    /usr/sbin/john

-    locate john
+    locate john.pot
-    /opt/john/run/
+    /root/.john/john.pot

 Then the config.py should contain the following

-    JTR_FILE_PATH = "/opt/john/run/"
-    JTR_EXECUTABLE_FILENAME = "john"
+    JTR_EXECUTABLE_FILE_PATH = "/usr/sbin/john"
-    JTR_POT_FILENAME = "john.pot"
+    JTR_POT_FILE_PATH = "/root/.john/john.pot"

+**Step 3: Tell john the location of byepass's word mangling rules**

+The rule are located in <byepass directory>/rules/byepass.conf.
+To tell john the location, add the following line to john.conf.

+    .include "<location of bypass>/byepass/rules/byepass.conf"

+where <location of bypass> is the location that byepass is installed.
+For example, if byepass is installed in /opt, add the following line into john.conf

+    .include "/opt/byepass/rules/byepass.conf"

+Tips: To find a good location in john.conf to place the line, search for ".include" and place the new include line near other include lines.
+The gedit editor is easy to use.

 # Usage